 In the recent past there have been many such attacks on industrial control systems and ICS networks, such as Stuxnet on Siemens and TRITON that was executed on a Triconex system.

 Industrial Cyber security is a new and upcoming skill that many engineers and technical professionals do not have.
 There is a huge demand for these skills from employers and this demand will only grow in the years to come, as we see more cases of attacks on not only Industrial Control Systems themselves directly, but also via supply chain attacks.

-Many cybersecurity professionals are from an IT background with skills in Business Systems cybersecurity and no awareness or knowledge about Industrial Control Systems cybersecurity.
+Many cybersecurity professionals are from an IT background with skills in Business Systems cybersecurity, but have little knowledge about Industrial Control Systems cybersecurity.
 This program can help plug this gap.

-This online cybersecurity training course can be taken by either Instrumentation, Control Systems or Industrial Automation engineers, who have a good background knowledge of DCS, PLC, SCADA and other similar systems OR by experienced Information Technology related cybersecurity professionals, who wish to expand their skillset into providing security audits and related services to clients who have these Industrial Control, Automation and Safety systems.
+This online cybersecurity training course can be taken by either Instrumentation, Control Systems or Industrial Automation engineers, who have a good background knowledge of DCS, PLC, SCADA and other similar systems OR by experienced Information Technology related cybersecurity professionals, who wish to expand their skillset.

 Please note that though this course does cover information security as one of the important aspects of protecting your control system, it is not an exclusively information security course.

 Get introduced to the subject via an example from a hypothetical company, ABC Industries.